 The clients I work with can experience a range of challenges: ranging from low self-esteem, anger and aggression, sadness, worry, fear, relationship difficulties, work/life balance, loneliness, anxiety, lack of direction, issues with identity, being emotionally cut off, or emotionally volatility.
 However, this list is not comprehensive and your unique situation and struggle is likely a complex one, therefore an initial interview and consultation are required to understand your situation more fully, to discuss treatment goals, and to speak about recommended treatment options.

 As an undergraduate, I spent 4 years as a counselor for mentally ill and mentally handicapped patients placed in assisted living.
 In my master’s degree, I spent two years working as a psychologist in a mental health clinic.
 Now I am in my fourth year of my residency having spent two years working in a mental health hospital inpatient unit.
 I currently work for Maccabi as part of my Residency, and three days a week receive patients privately in Tel Aviv.
 In addition, I am in my second year of training and certification in TFP (transference-focused therapy), which is a specific type of psychodynamic therapy started by renowned psychiatrist Otto Kernberg.
-It is a form of therapy which is also able to address personality disorders, and has gone through various peer reviewed studies proving its efficacy.
+It is a form of therapy that is also able to address personality disorders and has gone through various peer-reviewed studies proving its efficacy.